Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Ballots with no paper trail should be banned.

-- Representation of women in video games needs to change.
+- The representation of women in video games needs to change.

 Pick an Audience to Convince

-Arguments always take place in a certain context.
+Arguments generally take place in context, in a particular historical moment with specific people you are trying to convince.
 It can be easier to think of reasons for your argument if you imagine a situation when you would argue that position.
 Here are some argument topics that give you a situation or audience to help you to organize your essay.

 - Your audience is other students in your college.
 Write a letter to the school newspaper: Is conversation becoming non-existent in this age of technology?
 Is technology negatively affecting our ability to form deep connections with other people?